Scion Dental Executives Address NHCAA on Preventing Pediatric Over Treatment in Medicaid Dentistry

 About Scion Dental

 Scion Dental, part of the SKYGEN USA family of companies that specialize in benefit management, is a distinguished dental administration company focused on bringing next-generation claims management and technology solutions together for government entities and commercial payers that enable them to improve process efficiencies, achieve compliance, and dramatically reduce the cost of delivering benefits.
 Because of dedicated workflows focused on preventing fraud and abuse, millions of people, including America’s children, receive the quality dental care they need.
-Scion Dental joins sister companies Wonderbox Technologies, Vestica Healthcare, American Therapy Administrators, Ocular Benefits and now, Hylis Pharmacy Solutions to comprise the SKYGEN USA brand.
+Scion Dental joins sister companies Wonderbox Technologies, Vestica Healthcare, American Therapy Administrators, and Ocular Benefits to comprise the SKYGEN USA brand.
 To learn more, visit www.sciondental.com.

 # # #